 { }

-After seeing the data reduction process and the method used, we will now discuss the results of the study.
+After seeing the data reduction process and the method used, we go on to discuss the results of the study.
 These results are presented here planet by planet, with an additional section on the results concerning the effect of sodium and potassium contributions, which concern all five planets.\\

-To avoid any bias due to the assembling of data from several instruments, we decided to analyze the data from the two instruments separately and then together, i.e. three sets of data per planet.
-However, the data from the short wavelength STIS instrument presents less spectral signatures and will therefore be less reliable for the found abundances of the molecules.
-As for the WFC3 data, it will be less reliable in determining the presence or absence of clouds in the atmosphere, because of the wavelength coverage starting further away.
-This is why putting the two instruments in common is interesting.\\
+To avoid any bias due to the assembling of data from several instruments, we decided to analyze the data from the two instruments separately and then together, namely, using three sets of data per planet.
+However, the data from the short wavelength STIS instrument presents fewer spectral signatures and will therefore be less reliable for the found abundances of the molecules.
+As for the WFC3 data, it will be less reliable in determining the presence or absence of clouds in the atmosphere because of the wavelength coverage starting further away.
+This is why setting the two instruments in tandem is an interesting step.\\

 Different notations will be used to refer to the three model types.
-"Free" uses the taurex chemistry parametrization, ie for each integrated molecule a constant abundance profile along a column of atmosphere.
-Models denoted "ACE" correspond to chemical equilibrium models that uses the ACE code.
-Models denoted "Fchem" correspond to chemical equilibrium models that uses the Fastchem code.
-When "CH" is indicated it means that clouds and hazes have been added to the model.
-When there's only "H" it means that only hazes have been added and when there's only "C", only clouds have been added.\\
+"Free" uses the taurex chemistry parametrization, namely, for each integrated molecule a constant abundance profile along a column of atmosphere.
+Models denoted "ACE" correspond to chemical equilibrium models that use the ACE code.
+Models denoted "Fchem" correspond to chemical equilibrium models that use the Fastchem code.
+When "CH" is indicated, it means that clouds and hazes have been added to the model.
+Only "H" means that only hazes have been added and "C" indicates that only clouds have been added.\\

-We made a comparison table with Bayes factor, see table \ref{tab:bayesfactor}.
+We made a comparison table with the Bayesian factor, set as Table \ref{tab:bayesfactor}.
 We defined here the Bayes factor as the difference between the minimum log(evidence) and the log(evidence) of the compared model, for a given planet.
-This allows us to compare the differences between several models in a consistent way regardless of the target mentioned.\\
+This allows us to compare the differences between several models in a consistent way, regardless of the target mentioned.\\